slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The problem with the world is that the intelligent people are full of doubts while the stupid ones are full of confidence.' -- Charles Bukowski*

 Mastery and core values are good sources of confidence.
 In the meanwhile any source is good.
-Don't stop till you get it.
+Don’t stop till you get it.

-> *'If you don't believe in yourself.
+> *'If you don’t believe in yourself.
 Believe in me who believes in you.'*

 > *'Fake it till you make it.'*

 Other confidence «movers»:

-- When you break an agreement that you make with yourself, your selfestime plummets: don't do it or renegociate it.
+- When you break an agreement that you make with yourself, your selfestime plummets: don’t do it or renegociate it.
 - Confidence: state + mastery. impress yourself.
 - Confidence is a result, not a requirement.
 - Presence is confidence without arrogance, grounded enthusiasm and comfortable behavior.
-Authenticity can't be faked.
+Authenticity can’t be faked.
 - Confidence relies on pride. pursue authentic pride.
 - Hard work = confidence

 HOWEVER... know the frontier between confidence and arrogance.

-> *'Confidence is not walking into a room thinking you are better than everyone, it's walking in not having to compare yourself with anyone at all.'*
+> *'Confidence is not walking into a room thinking you are better than everyone, it’s walking in not having to compare yourself with anyone at all.'*

 > *'Ego is the enemy.
-People say that you can't fly and then you flew.
+People say that you can’t fly and then you flew.
 Then you think you are God.'*

 > *'Arrogance is a smokescreen for insecurity.' -- Amy Cuddy*

-> *'Don't be so humble - you are not that great.' -- Golda Meir*
+> *'Don’t be so humble - you are not that great.' -- Golda Meir*

 <!--
 - nobody that is busy is confident